DaniSoftwareZT/My-Swole-Pal/journals/Daniel_Zambrana.md

 We continued to work on the front-end of the project.
 We got the signup to work and we attempted to add some modals for signup and login which have been a pain.
 Added some fixes to the main project and to the loginform.js

 ## Tuesday, February 28, 2023
+So we abandoned the Modal idea, and we just finished the signup, login and logout on the frontend of the project and it WORKS!
+So we merged this branch with the main since everything seems to be good!